KshitijKarnawat/Machine-Learning/Coursera.md

-## Programs from the courses aren't uploaded as the would break the Coursera Honour Code
+## Programs from the courses aren't uploaded as it would break the Coursera Honour Code

 Machine Learning Courses: